-SCI further agrees that COUNTY may inspect the Subcontractor 's books and records to insure that Subcontractor is in compliance with these requirements.
-Any breach of this paragraph by Subcontractor is a material breach of this contract subjecting Subcontractor to penalties up to and including suspension or termination of this contract."
+SCI further agrees that COUNTY may inspect the Subcontractor's books and records to insure that Subcontractor is in compliance with these requirements.
+Any breach of this paragraph by Subcontractor will be deemed to be a material breach of this contract subjecting Subcontractor to penalties up to and including suspension or termination of this contract."

-Any additional costs attributable directly or indirectly to remedial action under this Article are the responsibility of SCI.
-In the event that remedial action under this Article results in delay to one or more tasks on the critical path of SCI's approved construction or critical milestones schedule, such period of delay is excusable delay for which SCI will be entitled to an extension of time, but not costs.
+Any additional costs attributable directly or indirectly to remedial action under this Article shall be the responsibility of SCI.
+In the event that remedial action under this Article results in delay to one or more tasks on the critical path of SCI's approved construction or critical milestones schedule, such period of delay shall be deemed excusable delay for which SCI shall be entitled to an extension of time, but not costs.